Carlton Gamer: Music theorist

 Gamer has been credited with early contributions to diatonic set theory.
-Morris, in his article on "Mathematics and the twelve-tone system", writes:
+Morris, in his article on "Mathematics and the twelve-tone system", wrote:

 While the twelve-tone system is no longer isolated from other aspects of music theory, there are many research projects that can be identified to carry on previous work.
 One obvious direction is to ask what happens when we change the '12' in 'twelve-tone system'?
 Carlton Gamer [in "Some combinational resources" (1967) and "Deep scales and difference sets" (1967)] was one of the first theorists to raise such issues.
 He showed that equal tempered systems of other moduli not only have different structures, they allow different types of combinatorial entities to be built within them.

-Johnson terms Gamer a "precursor" in this area:
+Johnson termed Gamer a "precursor" in this area:

 Students who wish to trace the historical development of diatonic set theory might begin with Milton Babbitt, an important American composer and theorist...Later, Carlton Gamer explored some fundamental aspects of the structure and nature of the diatonic collection – in particular, the notion of deep scales...

-Douthett, Martha M. Hyde, and Charles J. Smith, in their introduction to Music Theory and Mathematics, also observe that "Milton Babbitt and Carlton Gamer, among others, had noticed intriguing structural properties of the diatonic system when considered as a subset of the equal-tempered chromatic scale."
+Douthett, Martha M. Hyde, and Charles J. Smith, in their introduction to Music Theory and Mathematics, also observed that "Milton Babbitt and Carlton Gamer, among others, had noticed intriguing structural properties of the diatonic system when considered as a subset of the equal-tempered chromatic scale."

-Gamer sometimes illustrates his theoretical ideas with short compositions, as in "Fanfare for the common tone" or "ET Setera".
-Wilson Coker, in his review of the latter, writes: "Gamer's article might almost a be a model for theorists in its subtle blend of the most abstract inquiry along with indications of useful application."
+Gamer sometimes illustrated his theoretical ideas with short compositions, as in "Fanfare for the common tone" or "ET Setera".
+Wilson Coker, in his review of the latter, wrote: "Gamer's article might almost a be a model for theorists in its subtle blend of the most abstract inquiry along with indications of useful application."